Running Apps Locally

 to shut it down when you are done.

-Alternatively, you can select a different environment file at launch by using the -e
+Alternatively, you can select a different environment file at launch with the -e

 .